 - How do you feel about more tests, papers, reading, etc.?
 Does the thought of more studying leave you cold?
 If so, you may need a break, even for only six months or a year.

 - How does a graduate education fit into you personal and professional interests and growth?
 Try not to use graduate school as a way to postpone making difficult decisions.
 You might feel even more pressure and confusion later on.

-- If your undergraduate grades are marginal, you may need to work while taking courses part-time to demonstrate to a graduate department (and perhaps yourself) that you are capable of succeeding.
+- If your undergraduate grades are marginal, you may need to work while taking courses part-time.
+This demonstrates to a graduate department that you are capable of succeeding.

 Obtaining Information About Schools and Programs

 The single most effective method is talking to professors and graduate students.
 Since many of them have studied or worked with professors at other schools, they know about the reputation and research orientations of departments across the country.

 Guides to graduate study are located in the Career Library (Career Services Center).
 Some books describe graduate admissions and education in specific disciplines, while others are directories for a wide variety of graduate programs.
 These guides outline academic programs, financial aid, costs, application requirements and other information.
 Some undergraduate program offices, such as pre-law and pre-medicine, have small information centers with pamphlets, books, graduate school bulletins and other resources.

 Visit some schools if at all possible.
 This will give you a much better "feel" for the programs you visit.
 Make arrangements in advance to meet with faculty, the individual who coordinates the applicant review and some graduate students.
 If you cannot visit, call someone there.
 Request specific information about the research being conducted, course content, course content and admissions criteria.